 Using ArchiMate’s examples of specialization

-Visual Paradigm provide predefined specializations of the ArchiMate concepts and relationships according to Chapter 15 (Language Customization Mechanisms) of the ArchiMate 3.0 Specification.
-To use it, right click on an ArchiMate element and select Stereotypes > %STEREOTYPE% from the popup menu.
+Visual Paradigm provides predefined specializations of the ArchiMate concepts and relationships according to Chapter 15 (Language Customization Mechanisms) of the ArchiMate 3.1 Specification.
+To use it, right-click on an ArchiMate element and select Stereotypes > %STEREOTYPE% from the popup menu.

 The figure below shows the result.